terotests/_channels/README.md

 This a work in progress for multichannel databroadcasting service with forking capabilities over socket.io.

 The first milestone is to create simulation environment in browser.
-Tests.

 # What is a channel?